soniabaee/MEDIRL-EyeCar/README.md

 # eyeCar
 ## to-do
+- should add speed of car for each video during the recording
-- should create the appropriate dataset for the dependent variable and also hazardousFrame for each video **paper related to reinforcement learning in driving**
+- the density value of the video is not captured and should be added in the new data frame **paper related to reinforcement learning in driving**
 1. How to define the score for each individual https://machinelearningmastery.com/feature-selection-in-python-with-scikit-learn/